 Look on the back panel.
 The first ingredient will be nitrogen.
-If you see "urea" as the source of nitrogen, you don't have a quality fertilizer.
+If you see the word "urea" as the source of nitrogen, you don't have a quality fertilizer.

 Unused urea eventually turns to salt which can damage the plant's roots.
 So if you're using a plant food that has urea on the label you might actually be harming your plants!

 Look for "nitrate nitrogen" or "ammoniacal nitrogen" as the source for nitrogen instead of urea.
 That's the good stuff.

 You should see 14 elements listed on the back panel.
 Most fertilizers skimp on these because they rely on the growing media to supply them.

 If your fertilizer doesn't have 14 elements listed on the back panel, you're taking a hit-or-miss approach and your plants are missing important minerals.

 Organic means "the nutrient contained in the product is derived solely from the remains of once living organisms".
 Living organisms include animal waste, crop residue, compost and numerous other byproducts.

 Organic fertilizers sound good but most are incomplete in nutritional value.
 They usually contain only one or two nutritional elements so blending different products is necessary.
 The result is uncontrollable, difficult to measure, and usually carries an odor.
 You never really know what your plants are getting.